 I know what you’re thinking, “how do you make money blogging?”
 To be honest, you don’t.
 The traditional income streams (think ads or paid posts) for bloggers are CRAP.

-You see, blogging has nothing to do with making money, blogging has everything to do with building an audience.
+You see, blogging has nothing to do with making money, but blogging has everything to do with building an audience.
 The money is in the audience.

 In this lesson, I will share how I’ve used my blog to build my audience and how I’ve created useful products to solve my audience’s problems.
 It’s this unique relationship of attracting people and solving their problems that allow average people to earn above-average salaries writing on the topics they love.